FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 To deploy the model, click the model name to open it.

-Note: If you haven't created a depeloyment space you can do that [here](https://dataplatform.cloud.ibm.com/ml-runtime/spaces?context=cpdaas).
+Note: In the new Watson Studio version you have to promote your created model to a deployment space by clicking the button "Promote to deployment space".
+If you haven't created a depeloyment space you can do that [here](https://dataplatform.cloud.ibm.com/ml-runtime/spaces?context=cpdaas).
+You can access your deployment spaces from your [Cloud Pak for Data Homepage](https://dataplatform.cloud.ibm.com).
+Inside your deployment space you will see your promoted model under assets.
+Click "Deploy" and create a new online deployment.
+Skip the next steps and go directly to the deployments tab, where you can test your model.

 1. Click Promote to deployment space.